Academic Expectations & Policies

 Student Conduct Review Steps

-- Incident is brought to the attention of the Single Subject Credential Program coordinator who reviews the case, confers with all parties involved (including school site personnel, faculty, the student teacher, etc).
+- Incident is brought to the attention of the Department Chair or Credential Program Coordinator who reviews the case, confers with all parties involved (including school site personnel, faculty, the student teacher, etc).
 A report of the incident must be filed with a clear statement of the breach of the code of ethics and dispositions and a detailed listing of evidence.

-- If the program coordinator finds evidence of a breach of program standards for student ethics and dispositions, she/he shall convene a student conduct review panel.
+- If the Department Chair or Program Coordinator finds evidence of a breach of program standards for student ethics and dispositions, she/he shall convene a student conduct review panel.

 - Review panel composed of a committee of five: the program coordinator (or proxy) as a non-voting moderator, the supervisor (in cases of student teaching) or faculty member responsible for submitting the report (when the report is submitted by a faculty member) as a non-voting member, and three voting faculty members, one of the student’s choosing, if the student elects to make a choice.
 The panel shall review the report and evidence, as well as a written response made by the student under review.

-- The review panel votes and recommends a course of action to the program coordinator.
+- The review panel votes and recommends a course of action to the Department Chair or Program Coordinator.

-- Program coordinator, in consultation with the Lurie College of Education Dean's office and the office of the university ombudsperson, makes a final decision regarding a course of action and communicates the decision to the student under review.
+- Department Chair and Program Coordinator, in consultation with the Lurie College of Education Dean's office and the office of the university ombudsperson, makes a final decision regarding a course of action and communicates the decision to the student under review.